 The main application

-1. Install the database server, create an empty database and a new user.
+1. Install the database server, create an empty database and a new database user.

 2. Install Solr search engine (requires Java).
 Create a new core.